 Frameworks shall be put in place so that Auditors regularly exchange opinions with the representative directors, accounting auditor, internal auditing division as well as the auditors of subsidiaries to ensure effective audits through exchanging opinions and information for auditor purposes.

 Basic Philosophy toward Eliminating Anti-social Forces and the Status of Development of the System

 Air Water Inc. has established a clear policy in the “Air Water Group Code of Ethical Conduct” that we shall stand firmly against anti-social forces that pose a threat to the order and safety of civil society and have no relations with them.
 In addition, as a supervisory division that takes measures to sever any relations with anti-social forces, the general affairs division of the Company establishes close partnerships with external specialized institutions such as attorneys and the police, gather information on anti-social forces and, as necessary, issue reminders and provide education on how to deal with cases to relevant divisions of the Group.

-- CSR Initiatives
+- Initiatives for the SDGs